 - Games and entertainment: Most people attending a sip and see event would much rather spend their time holding the baby than playing games, so you don’t have to plan any special activities.
 Because people are there to see the baby, there's no need to worry about conversation starters.

 Ideas for a Sip and See Party

-- A Star is Born: Hang gold and silver stars around the room and make star-shaped cookies.
+- A Star is Born: Hang gold and silver stars around the room, and make star-shaped cookies.

 - Sweet Addition: Have colorful and festive decorations around a dessert table laden with a variety of sweet treats and small, framed photos of the new addition to your family.

-- Message in a Bottle: Have a large bottle, scraps of paper, and pens near the front door.
+- Message in a Bottle: Place a large bottle, scraps of paper, and pens near the front door.
 Encourage each guest to jot down some notes about their first experience with the baby.
 This is something you and your child can look back on and read later.
 You can decorate the room with messages of gratitude for being able to share this experience with everyone else and add those to the bottle after everyone leaves.

 - In the Spotlight: Take pictures of everyone when it’s their turn to hold the baby.
 You can email the photos to them after the event and make a collage or memory book to keep for later.

 If you’ve been invited to a sip and see party, the new parents probably have very few expectations, other than the opportunity to show off their new family member.

 Dress in nice but casual clothes so you don't get spit up on your brand new silk blouse!